 Place the crackling on the baking sheet.
 Rub in whatever herbs and spices you may like.
-I flavoured one sheet with lots of salt and another sheet with salt and Chinese five-spice.
+I flavored one sheet with lots of salt and another sheet with salt and Chinese five-spice.

 Place the baking sheets with crackling into the oven at 180C/350F for 10 minutes.
 This is the genius part.
-Once they have heated, but not begin to cook, the crackling is extremely soft and pliable.
+Once they have heated, but have not begun to cook, the crackling is extremely soft and pliable.

 Now I said I will show you how to make crackling without knives - get your kitchen scissors out!
 Remove the baking tray and cut the crackling into strips or bite-size pieces as easy as anything.

-Hold the crackling with some kitchen tongs whilst cutting with the scissors.
+Hold the crackling with some kitchen tongs whilst cutting with your kitchen scissors.
 Using the scissor method, you can get crackling strips as thin as you like or any shape you like.
 You might want to try triangle shapes, or squares to use instead of crackers?